As an accredited member, you’ll be aligned to column B in the SCoPEd framework.

 Applying to become a BACP senior accredited member

-As part of the process of adopting SCoPEd, we’re revising the eligibility criteria and application processes for our senior accredited member category so that it aligns with the SCoPEd framework column C standards.
+We’ve revised the eligibility criteria and application process for our senior accredited member category so that it aligns with column C standards of the SCoPEd framework.

 Looking ahead